Combitech/gbg-k8s-event/README.md

 ## Running "devcontainers"

-This repository includes a predefined [devcontainer](https://containers.dev/) (in the `.devcontainer/` directory).
+This repository includes a predefined "[devcontainer](https://containers.dev/)" (in the [`.devcontainer/`](./.devcontainer) directory).
 When the repository root is opened in Visual Studio Code ("open folder", e.g. via `code .`), you can then choose to open the folder in that container.
 This will give you an environment where necessary tools, such as `docker`, `kubectl`, `python` and others are available.

 Once the devcontainer has started, you can use the terminal _within_ Visual Studio Code to run commands.

 ## Application examples

-Simple (dummy) applications, implemented in various languages, can be found under `app-examples/`.
+Simple (dummy) applications, implemented in various languages, can be found under [`app-examples/`](./app-examples).
 The purpose of these is to show how containerization (via Docker in this case) can be used to harmonized the build- and execution experience for different stacks.

-Please refer to the dedicated [README](./app-examples/README.md) for further details.
+## Kubernetes examples

+Examples of manifests for Pods, Services, Secrets etc. can be found under [`k8s-examples/`](./k8s-examples).

 ## Main application